 UV Light Therapy

 Some patients have reported positive results from using UV light to clean their blood.
+This is generally for people whose blood is extremely dirty, it will be a very dark red - almost black - when exposed to oxygen.
 Further reading:

 Video: Interview with Dr. Joseph Burrascano